voltbro/turtlebro_patrol/README.md

 Accepted commands:
 1. next - starts the patrol cycle or switch robot to nex goal
 2. pause - pauses patrolling at any point
-3. resume - resumes a patrol that was stopped by the Pause command
-4. home - stops patrolling and sends the robot to a point with coordinates 0, 0
+3. home - stops patrolling and sends the robot to a point with coordinates 0, 0, 0(deg)
 5. shutdown - stops patrolling and executing the package